Agence-DnD/dpd-france-orocommerce-bundle/doc/documentation.md

 ![DPD Shipping Rule](images/dpd-shipping-rule.png)

-#### Enable the checkout workflow "With DPD France"
+#### Enable the specific checkout workflow "With DPD France"

-The two native checkout workflows have been cloned into their "*...with DPD France*" declinations.
+The two native checkout workflows have been cloned into their corresponding "*...with DPD France*" workflows.

-Enable the one corresponding to the workflow desired.
+Enable the one corresponding to the workflow desired:

 ![DPD Workflow](images/dpd-workflow.png)

-#### Customize shipping methods limitations
+#### Customize DPD shipping methods limitations

-DPD FR Standard limitations are stored in db table `dnd_dpd_fr_shipping_service` and can be tweaked in the case of contractual arrangements with DPD France.
+DPD shipping standard limitations are stored inside the database table `dnd_dpd_fr_shipping_service` and can be adjusted in the case of specific contractual agreements with DPD France:
 * Weight limitation is expressed in kilograms (kg)
 * Dimensions limitations are expressed in meters (m)
-* Value limitation is expressed in your website's default currency
+* Value limitation is expressed in your website default currency

 ### Flush the cache